JJejja/react-mock-portfolio/README.md

 # React Mock Portfolio 🎨 💻

-A mock portfolio desktop web app built with React.js and styled using Chakra UI.
+A mock portfolio web app built with React.js and styled using Chakra UI.
 This project showcases featured projects, a functional contact form, and smooth navigation.

-**Note:** This app is currently optimized for **desktop** and **tablet** devices.
-The mobile experience is still in progress.
+This is a **responsive web app** designed to adapt seamlessly across **desktop**, **tablet**, and **mobile** devices, ensuring an optimal viewing experience on all screen sizes.

 ---